 Bill Cosby released from prison after court overturns sexual assault conviction

-Bill Cosby was released from prison Wednesday after the Pennsylvania Supreme Court overturned his sexual assault conviction, officials said.
-Cosby, 83, was convicted of sexually assaulting Andrea Constand at his home in 2004.
+Bill Cosby was released from prison Wednesday after the Pennsylvania Supreme Court overturned his 2018 sexual assault conviction, upending the first high-profile case of the #MeToo era.
+Cosby, 83, was convicted of sexually assaulting Andrea Constand, a former Temple University employee, at his home in 2004.

-The Pennsylvania Department of Corrections said Cosby was released from a Phoenix prison just before 2:30 p.m. on Wednesday.

-In its ruling, the Pennsylvania Supreme Court said a "non-prosecution agreement" agreement with a previous prosecutor prevented Cosby from facing charges.
-With the ruling, the judges wrote that "Cosby's convictions and judgment of sentence are vacated, and he is discharged."
+In its 89-page opinion, the Pennsylvania Supreme Court said a "non-prosecution agreement" with a former prosecutor prevented Cosby from facing charges.
+The court said Bruce Castor, the former Montgomery County district attorney, declined to prosecute the case and gave Cosby the assurance he would not be criminally prosecuted if he testified in a civil case brought by Constand.

-In 2005, Bruce Castor, the top prosecutor in Montgomery County, found it would be difficult to prosecute Cosby due without any "corroborating forensic evidence" and that testimony from other accusers would be inadmissible, the court wrote.

-The court said Castor declined to prosecute Cosby in exchange for his testimony, without his Fifth Amendment rights, in a subsequent civil case.
-It said Castor's successor, District Attorney Kevin Steele, violated these terms when he arrested Cosby in 2015.
+But Cosby testified that he gave quaaludes to women he had pursued for sex — evidence that Castor's successor, District Attorney Kevin Steele, used against him in 2015.
+Later, Cosby was convicted on three counts of indecent assault and sentenced to three to 10 years in state prison.

-"In light of these circumstances, the subsequent decision by successor D.A.s to prosecute Cosby violated Cosby's due process rights," the judges wrote.
+"In light of these circumstances, the subsequent decision by successor D.A.s to prosecute Cosby violated Cosby's due process rights," the justices wrote Wednesday.

-In 2018, Cosby was convicted on three counts of indecent assault and later sentenced to serve three to 10 years in state prison.
+Late Wednesday, Cosby returned home and celebrated the court's decision.
+"I have never changed my stance nor my story," he said in a statement.
+"I have always maintained my innocence.
+Thank you to all my fans, supporters and friends who stood by me through this ordeal.
+Special thanks to the Pennsylvania Supreme Court for upholding the rule of law."

+His attorney, Jennifer Bonjean, said Cosby served "three years of an unjust sentence and he did it with dignity and principle."

-In a statement, Steele said Cosby was freed on a "procedural issue that is irrelevant to the facts of the crime."
+In a statement, Steele, the district attorney, said Cosby was freed on a "procedural issue that is irrelevant to the facts of the crime."

 Phylicia Rashad, who played Cosby's wife on "The Cosby Show," celebrated the news Wednesday.
 "FINALLY!!!!
 A terrible wrong is being righted — a miscarriage of justice is corrected!"